mGPT: Few-Shot Learners Go Multilingual: Method

+\paragraph{Pretraining Details} The models are pretrained on $16$ V100 GPUs for $600$k training steps with a set of fixed hyperparameters: vocabulary size of $100$k, context window of $2048$, learning rate of $2\emph{e}^{-4}$, and batch size of $4$.

-The \textsc{default} model achieved the best results, outperforming the rest of the models by up to a 2.5 perplexity score.
-Keeping in mind that the solely perplexity-based evaluation builds an incomplete picture of the model performance regarding the tokenization, we selected the \textsc{default} strategy to train the mGPT XL model.
-We discuss this limitation in Section \ref{sec:results}.
+\paragraph{Results} The experiment results are presented in~\autoref{table:eval_ppl}.
+The \textsc{default} model achieves the best results, outperforming the rest of the models by up to $2.5$ of perplexity score.
+Based on this experiment, we select the \textsc{default} strategy to pretrain the mGPT$_\text{1.3B}$ and mGPT$_\text{13B}$ models.